grantcurell/audio_equilizer/README.md

 Generated with [this code](visualize_audio.py)

 This is an analysis of the original audio file.
-The most indicative graph is #3 where 0 is the loudest possible sound the audio format will accept.
-As you can see, a high percentage of the original audio file was getting close to 0 so it sounded *very* loud.

 ### Original File Sample